AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

    ![](assets/new-post-01.png)

 1. Select any of the following types of contents to be posted: Text, question, video, audio, poll, and screenshot.
-Existing content can be uploaded from users system or from the Adobe Captivate Prime desktop application's gallery.
+Existing content can be uploaded from users system or from the Adobe Learning Manager desktop application's gallery.

-   Use Adobe Captivate Prime desktop app to record a video or screen, audio, and take a screenshot.
-For more information, see [Adobe Captivate Prime desktop application](../adobe-learning-manager-app-for-desktop.md).
+   Use Adobe Learning Manager desktop app to record a video or screen, audio, and take a screenshot.
+For more information, see [Adobe Learning Manager desktop application](../adobe-learning-manager-app-for-desktop.md).

    ![](assets/types-of-post-03.png)